rbergenl/_Alpha/developer/TROUBLESHOOTING.md

 - Add to top of test file `jest.useFakeTimers();` to prevent the error "ReferenceError: You are trying to `import` a file after the Jest environment has been torn down." on `<StoreContext.Provider>`
 - Redux: use `redux-mock-store` https://redux.js.org/recipes/writing-tests#async-action-creators
 - Add `redux-persist` to the transformIgnorePatterns key in `package.json > jest`

+## MacOS Storage Full

+- Check folders via Terminal with command `du -hs */ | sort -h` (disk utility, human-readable summary and sort by the human-readable column (e.g. 2.2G)).
+Use `du -hs .*` to include hidden folders otherwise visible with `ls -a` or `du -hs *` for just files otherwise visible with `ls -l`.
+- Go through all NodeJS projects and remove the `node_modules` folder.
+- NVM:
+    - stores versions here ``/Users/username/.nvm/versions`.
+It creates a different folder for each installation of Node.
+And each globally installed package is installed per version of Node.
+So, consolidate the versions of Node (e.g. v14.0.1 and v14.0.2 and v14.0.3, means, upgrade all to v14.0.3).
+- Docker:
+    - stores caches for each layer of images that are build or run.
+Check images with `docker images` and remove with `docker image rm <id|name>`.
+- Xcode:
+    - stores downloads here `/Users/username/Library/Caches/com.apple.dt.Xcode`.
+    - stores a build of an App here `/Users/username/Library/Developer/Xcode/DerivedData/`
+    - stores device support in the folders `/watchOS DeviceSupport` and `/iOS DeviceSupport`.
+    - stores simulator data here `/Users/username/Library/Developer/CoreSimulator`.
+- Chrome:
+    - stores profiles here `/Users/username/Library/Application Support/Google/Chrome`.
+- Mac:
+    - stores system updates here `/Library/Updates/` (first check if latest update is installed, it should be automatically removed).
+    - stores application data here `/Users/username/Library/Application Support/` and here `/Library/Application Support/` (check for application you don't use anymore).